CotyJ/PartsMaster/README.md

+I advise against opening WhereUsed.xlsx since it has around 250,000 lines and is fairly unweildy.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.